MuhammadSheraz535/Golang-Authentication-/README.md

-This is Authentication using gin and gorm
+This is Authentication using gin and gorm using jwt token authentication